mattiadr/SDP-Astar/documentation/DOCUMENTATION.md

 As we can see from the figures above the speedup increases alongside the thread count until we reach the number of logical threads on the CPU, where we can see a steep decrease in performance due to the overhead of context switching.

+We can also notice from the graphs how the shared memory implementation isn't faster than the sequential until we reach an appropriate number of threads for the size of graph.
+For example, in Turin 10 threads are enough to outperform the sequential, while for New York at least 14 threads are needed.

 ### Speedup by path length

 As we stated before we expect a lower speedup on smaller or more linear graphs, we can prove this by plotting the